Infinitesimally rigid Lie foliations with dense leaves: Introduction

 \textbf{Theorem D.} \emph{Let $\mathfrak{g}$ be a compact, semisimple Lie algebra with no simple factor isomorphic to $\mathfrak{so}(3)$.
 Then there exists an infinitesimally rigid Lie $\mathfrak{g}$-foliation $\mathcal{F}$ with dense leaves on some compact manifold $M$.}

-We don't know if there exist infinitesimally rigid Lie foliations with dense leaves that don't satisfy the assumptions of Thm.~D. Such examples, if they exist, cannot be obtained via Thm.~C. We would like to note that Thm.~D is not just an abstract existence result -- we also provide an algorithm describing how these foliations can be obtained.
+We would like to stress that Thm.~D is not just an abstract existence result -- we also provide an explicit algorithm describing how these foliations can be obtained.
 It works as follows.

 \emph{Input:} A compact, connected, semisimple Lie group $G$ not admitting $SO(3)$ as a quotient.

 \emph{Output:} A finitely presented, dense subgroup $\Gamma\subset G$ that is a discrete Kazhdan group.